avelino/awesome-go/README.md

 - [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
 - [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 - [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
+- [Gone](https://github.com/gone-io/gone) Gone is a lightweight dependency injection framework and Web framework inspired by the Spring.
 - [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.
 - [GoTuna](https://github.com/gotuna/gotuna) - Minimalistic web framework for Go with mux router, middlewares, sessions, templates, embedded views and static files.
 - [goweb](https://github.com/twharmon/goweb) - Web framework with routing, websockets, logging, middleware, static file server (optional gzip), and automatic TLS.